rothsandro/eleventy-notes/Configuration/Custom Properties.md

 # My Note
 ```

-Then add the property with a template to the configuration file.
-The template uses Nunjucks and Markdown syntax:
+Then add the property with a template (using Nunjucks and Markdown syntax):

 ```js
 // /app.mjs